ISDuBA/ISDuBA/docs/scripts/README.md

 Usage: assignUserToRoleAndGroup.sh username groupname rolename
 ```
 ### installplaywright.sh
 This script installs node, the npm dependencies and playwright for the client.

 ###  installisduba.sh
 This script creates config files, installs make and executes the Makefile to build binaries, distributions and exectutes integrationtests.

 ### migrate.sh
 This script prepares a database for use with ISDuBA.

 ### start_isduba.sh
 This script starts backend and frontend in the background, avaible on localhost port 5173.

+## Filling the database
-The bulkimporter can be used to import manually downloaded documents.
+The bulkimporter set up via ```installisduba.sh``` can be used to import documents.